60 Salon Marketing Ideas and Tools- The Ultimate List

 Create a website

 Think of websites as your personal address on the Internet.
 All companies of all sizes have websites where they share useful information about their products and services, important announcements, and upcoming offers.
-As a salon, there are a lot of competition out there, so creating a website is a good start.
+As a salon, there is a lot of competition out there, so creating a website is a good start.

-Utilise social media networks
+Utilize social media networks

 Of course, if you have a website, you should also start creating social media accounts.
 And we are not just talking about Facebook, you should have everything: Twitter, Pinterest, Instagram, Snapchat, and Google+.
-Each of these social media networks have various specialties.
+Each of these social media networks has various specialties.
 For instance, Instagram is perfect for showing off how awesome your hair dyeing skills are.